Authentication

 The Auth Object

 The global auth object manages the session lifecycle.
-It abstracts FastAPI's response and cookie logic.
+It abstracts FastAPI's response and cookie logic, and uses your centralized configuration automatically.

 auth.sign_in(data, redirect_to?)